Skip to main content

 How It Works

 A text message claims your water, electric, or gas service is about to be shut off because of an unpaid bill.
-It includes a link to a fake payment website that looks identical to the real utility company.
+It includes a link to a false payment website that looks identical to the real utility company.
 When you enter your bank or card information, scammers drain the account.
-Howard County residents have been hit hard by this in recent weeks.
-The amount is usually small — $89, $145 — to make it feel low-stakes and urgent.
+This scheme has targeted Howard County residents hard in recent weeks.
+The amount is usually small, $89 or $145, to make it feel low-stakes and urgent.

 "FINAL NOTICE: Your water service at [your address] will be disconnected today at 2:00 PM unless payment of $145.32 is made immediately.
-Pay here: [fake link].
+Pay here: [false link].
 Service restoration fee: $250."

 What To Do